guytepper/1km.co.il/README.md

 ## Welcome to 1km

-The times.. they are a-changin'.
-Something bad is happening in Israel, and we can't allow ourselves to stand still.
-We've got to react.
+Something bad is happening in Israel, and we cannot afford to stand still.
+We've got to React.

 ## Introduction